eli-lozano/Tabular-MFE/README.md

 # Tabular - Micro-Frontend Task Board

-Hello, everyone!
 Welcome to Tabular - a micro-frontend web app designed to simplify task management.
 Tabular provides a user-friendly Task Board where you can effortlessly create, update, delete, and move tasks across different columns as they progress.
 It's not just a task board; it's a showcase of robust software development, elegant user interface design, and thorough testing.

 ## Features